PowerShellCrack/PSIntuneDeviceManager/README.md

 - ** Azure government support not working
 - *** Some logging is missing
 - Configuration Manager connection sync for assignments
+- Get Assignments are no longer working since move to new Grpah SDK.
+Working issue as of 4/1/2024
+- Stale device no longer retrieves devices, working issue as of 4/1/2024

 # DISCLAIMER